awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-applicationautoscaling-scalabletarget-scalabletargetaction.md

 <a name="aws-properties-applicationautoscaling-scalabletarget-scalabletargetaction-description"></a>The `ScalableTargetAction` property type specifies the minimum and maximum capacity of a scheduled action for an Application Auto Scaling scalable target\.

-<a name="aws-properties-applicationautoscaling-scalabletarget-scalabletargetaction-inheritance"></a> `ScalableTargetAction` is a property of the [Application Auto Scaling ScalableTarget ScheduledAction](aws-properties-applicationautoscaling-scalabletarget-scheduledaction.md) property type\.
+<a name="aws-properties-applicationautoscaling-scalabletarget-scalabletargetaction-inheritance"></a> `ScalableTargetAction` is a property of the [ScheduledAction](aws-properties-applicationautoscaling-scalabletarget-scheduledaction.md) property type\.

 ## Syntax<a name="aws-properties-applicationautoscaling-scalabletarget-scalabletargetaction-syntax"></a>